camarman/FFLocker/README.md

 After the decryption is complete, you can permanently delete the encrypted folder via a single command.

 >**WARNING**: Even if your key is wrong, the program will decrypt the folder and produce a result, *if it has an acceptable byte number*.
-In this case, be careful about deleting the encrypted folder since the decrypted folder will be non-readable due to the wrong key.
+In this case, be careful about deleting the encrypted folder since the decrypted folder will be unreadable due to the wrong key.
 As for advice, always open and read the decrypted folder before you delete the encrypted one.

 > **Note**: FolderLocker.exe and FileLocker.exe programs are based on overwriting your file/folder for encryption/decryption purposes.
 For this reason, if you have an anti-virus program, you may encounter a warning.